StatsInImaging/statsinimaging.github.io/about_workinggroups.md

 Statistics in Imaging Virtual Working Group
 ==================

-The Statistics in Imaging (Virtual) Working Group is fairly informal and aims for regular discussions on a range of topics pertaining to imaging statistics.
-Talks are about 15-20 minutes and can be on current, unfinished work, completed research, or a topic you'd just like to share with the community.
+The Statistics in Imaging Virtual Working Group is an informal virtual monthly meeting that typically features one or more talks and opportunities for discussion.
+The Virtual Working Group was established in 2022.
+Its goals are to provide a forum for researchers to present both work in progress and completed work, to network between conferences, and to continue learning.
+The date and time are determined by the availability of each month’s presenters.
+Talks are recorded and made available for those not able to attend.
+The Virtual Working Group Leaders: Julia Fisher (2023-pres),  Dan Spencer (2022).

 <hr style="border:1px solid #DEDEDE">